A Greek policeman has been sentenced to life in prison for murdering a schoolboy in 2008, an incident that sparked mass unrest.

 The riots that followed the killing saw cars being set alight and shops looted in a number of cities.
 Hundreds of businesses in Athens were targeted and the second city of Thessaloniki also saw serious unrest.

-Further rioting took place on the first anniversary.'We will not forget'
+Further rioting took place on the first anniversary.

 The verdict from a panel of judges and jurors was 4-3 in favour of convicting Korkoneas of intentionally shooting Alexandros.

 Two judges and one juror had backed a lesser verdict of manslaughter with possible intent.

 The nine-month trial heard that Korkoneas had fired three shots, during an altercation with youths on the streets of Athens.

 His lawyer said these had been warning shots - responding to a hail of missiles - and cited an autopsy report indicating the boy had been hit by a ricocheting bullet.

 However, witnesses and relatives testified that Korkoneas had deliberately taken aim and fired.